cseanburns/research-notebook/source/_posts/2013-07-19-authoethnography-abstract.markdown

 interested in adopting new dissemination technologies (Tatum &amp;
 Jankowski, 2013) or are required to communicate their data, their products, and their reports in more comprehensive ways (Piwowar, 2013).
-These interests and requirements are already having a disruptive influence on the scholarly communication system (Cope &amp; Kalantzis, 2009).

-Though the journal’s end time is not likely near, the scholarly communication system seems destined to have an increasingly dynamic future.
+Though the journal's end time is not likely near, these interests and requirements are already having a disruptive influence on the scholarly communication system (Cope &amp; Kalantzis, 2009), which will have an increasingly dynamic future.
 Also, while adoption of radical new methods of communication may be more appropriate for some forms of science, the state of affairs does beg for reflection on what the journal has done for community.
-In the process, it will be important to know what, if anything, is lost for the culture of science if the journal is eventually dismissed.
+In the process, it will be important to know, if anything, is lost for the culture of science if the journal is eventually dismissed.

+---

+**Note: I removed the next few passages in the final submission of the conference abstract.
+But the idea expressed below remains an important part of the project:**

-Another aspect to consider is that an extreme focus on the article’s importance, at the cost of the journal’s, suggests implications with regards to the continued division of the reading unit.
+Another aspect to consider is that an extreme focus on the article's importance, at the cost of the journal's, suggests implications with regards to the continued division of the reading unit.
 Tatum and Jankowski (2013) note that some open access publishers provide formats of articles that direct